sakawasser/sakablog/docs/_posts/2021-09-15-how-to-be-happy.markdown

 ---

 1. Be disciplined, do what you think you should do.
-2. Stop overthinking, don't plan a big battle just go guerila mode.
+2. Stop overthinking, don't plan a big battle just go guerilla mode.

 If these are not working for you, boost your testosterone. (if you are a male)